-I Tried A Super Blue Blood Moon Ritual On The Big Day & It's Already Working
+I Tried Doing A Super Blue Blood Moon Ritual & Here's What Happened

 You've probably heard the saying "once in a blue moon," to indicate something happening that is very rare.
 To say that the kind of super blue blood moon on Jan.
 31, 2018 happens once in a blue moon is pretty darn accurate, as not only is it an actual blue moon (the second full moon in a month) it is also a lunar eclipse and a blood moon.
 As a way of marking this astrological configuration, happening for the first time in decades, I tried doing a super blue blood moon ritual just as the eclipse was at its peak, as rumor has it, the super blue blood moon is also a particularly potent time to draw energy and guidance from the cosmos.
 Or at least so say the believers in the impact of celestial phenomena on the lives of us mortals, anyway.